elad661/curlbus/README.md

 The GTFS feed updates nightly, so you'll need to set up a cron job to call `./update_feed.sh`.

 It's also a good idea to occasionally run `./update_cities.sh` to download the city name database.

+## Development Server

+Running `mock_siri_server.py` and pointing your config file for it will allow you to run curlbus locally without access to the SIRI API. it still requires PostgreSQL.

+`mock_siri_server.py` will make up random arrival times for random routes when queried, but all the routes would be valid ones that actually stop on the requested stop according to the GTFS database.